Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Pairwise-Distance Estimators

-\end{corollary} Refer to \autoref{adx:proofs} for the proof of \corref{cor:PaiDElowerbound} which follows the steps in \citet{kolchinsky2017estimating}.
+\end{corollary} Refer to \autoref{adx:proofs} for the proof of \corref{cor:PaiDElowerbound}.
 In addition, the tightest lower bound can be shown to be $\alpha=0.5$ for certain situations \citep{kolchinsky2017estimating}.
-Note that when $\alpha=0.5$, the Chernoff $\alpha$-divergence is known as the Bhattacharyya distance,
+This is known as the Bhattacharyya distance,